 Mad Magazine

 In Mad issue #48 (July 1959), Drucker drew a parody of the TV drama series 'Perry Mason'.
-Two years later he also illustrated his first film spoof, 'The King and I', in issue #61 (March 1961).
-Editors and audiences liked his approach so well that he soon made several others.
-In his own words, he realized "my destiny".
-Mad had parodied movies and TV shows before, most notably by Harvey Kurtzman, Jack Davis and Will Elder.
-But in the following half century, Drucker would draw far more, leaving all other Mad cartoonists behind in quantity.
-To Mad's editors and many longtime readers, he simply became "the" Mad film and TV parodist.
-Countless people fell in love with the magazine by paging through it and first noticing one of Drucker's spoofs.
+Two years later, he also illustrated his first film spoof, 'The King and I', in issue #61 (March 1961).
+Editors and audiences liked his approach so well that he soon made several others, realizing, in his own words, "my destiny".
+In the following half century, Drucker would draw dozens of film and TV spoofs.
+Countless readers fell in love with the magazine by paging through it and first noticing one of Drucker's spoofs.
 Since his comics ridiculed a Hollywood movie or TV show they were familiar with, it held their interest and eventually made them read the rest of the magazine too.
-In that sense, Drucker's media spoofs weren't just his trademark contribution to Mad, but also one of its major selling points.
+In that sense, Drucker's media spoofs weren't just his trademark contribution to Mad, but may very well have been their most significant sales generator.

 'Flawrence of Arabia' (Mad #86, April 1964).
 Script by Larry Siegel, Stan Hart and Frank Jacobs.